Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation

 The structure of this work is as follows.
-Section~\ref{sec:related-work} presents related work and briefly describes two different perspectives on \ac{tmoi} uncertainty.
-Section~\ref{sec:statistical-background} describes the statistical background of quantile estimation by presenting two quantile point estimators and introducing three nonparametric approaches to estimate \acsp{ci} for quantiles of some \ac{tmoi}.
-Section~\ref{sec:experiments} presents different experiments for estimation of \acsp{ci} for quantiles.
-Therein, different types of \acsp{ci} are considered.
-These experiments include both, values obtained from simulations and values of \acsp{tmoi} of concrete use cases -- classification and regression problems.
-Section~\ref{sec:conclusion} summarizes the main results and provides hints on extensions and further work.
+Section~\ref{sec:related-work} presents related work and briefly discusses two perspectives on \ac{tmoi} uncertainty.
+Section~\ref{sec:statistical-background} provides the statistical background for quantile estimation, introducing two point estimators and three nonparametric approaches for estimating \acsp{ci} for quantiles of a \ac{tmoi}.
+Section~\ref{sec:experiments} presents experiments on \acsp{ci} estimation for quantiles, including real-data use cases for classification and regression problems.
+The section concludes with a simulation study to validate the real-data results.
+Section~\ref{sec:conclusion} summarizes the main findings and suggests extensions and further work.